Sons of Anarchy: Spin-off

 As of May 11, 2016, a spin-off series was in the works titled Mayans M.C..
 The pilot began shooting in March 2017, directed by Sutter from a script he co-wrote with Elgin James.Mayans M.C. takes place two and a half years after the events of Sons of Anarchy and is set hundreds of miles away in the fictional California border town of Santo Padre.
 The series focuses on the struggles of Ezekiel "EZ" Reyes (portrayed by J. D. Pardo), a prospect in Mayans Motorcycle Club charter based on the U.S.-Mexico border who eventually works his way up to president of the chapter.
 EZ is the gifted son of a proud Mexican family, whose American dream was snuffed out by cartel violence.
 On February 13, 2017, Edward James Olmos was attached to star as EZ's father Felipe Reyes, the family's once strong Mexican patriarch.
 Several aspects from Sons of Anarchy are included in the show, including the Sons of Anarchy themselves, as well as the Galindo Cartel, who plays a larger role in the series.
 The series features appearances from characters from Sons of Anarchy, including Marcus Álvarez (Emilio Rivera), Happy Lowman (David Labrava), an uncredited appearance in the pilot from Katey Sagal portraying Gemma Teller, Lincoln Potter (Ray McKinnon), among a few others.

 On January 5, 2018, FX picked up the series with an order of 10 episodes, which premiered on September 4, 2018.
 On October 1, 2018, it was announced that FX had renewed the series for a second season.

 Season 4 premiered on April 19, 2022.
 Season 5 was confirmed and renewed by FX in July 2022.
+The series would conclude after season 5, airing its final episode on July 19, 2023.